-The following chart shows our indexed total stockholder return ("TSR") for 2019, 2020 and 2021, the past three fully-completed years, with both our Chief Executive Officer's total reported compensation as well as his "realizable" pay, which reflects base salary and annual performance bonus earned and values equity awards granted during the year using their "intrinsic" value as of the end of the applicable year, which is the value the award could deliver as of such time (whether or not time-vesting requirements are met for vesting or exercise and, for performance-vesting awards with ongoing performance periods, assuming target performance).
-Indexed TSR is the return associated with a hypothetical \$100 investment in our common stock at the beginning of the relevant period.
+The following chart shows our indexed total stockholder return ("TSR") for 2020, 2021 and 2022 the past three fully-completed years, with both our Chief Executive Officer's total reported compensation as well as his "realizable" pay, which reflects base salary and annual performance bonus earned and values equity awards granted during the year using their "intrinsic" value as of the end of the applicable year, which is the value the award could deliver as of such time (whether or not time-vesting requirements are met for vesting or exercise and, for performance-vesting awards with ongoing performance periods, assuming target performance).
+Indexed TSR is the return associated with a hypothetical \$100 investment in our common stock (or the common stock of our peer companies, as applicable) at the beginning of the relevant period.